-Bits Name Function [31:5] - Reserved.
-[4] SEVONPEND Send Event on Pending bit: 0 = only enabled interrupts or events can wakeup the processor, disabled interrupts are excluded 1 = enabled events and all interrupts, including disabled interrupts, can wakeup the processor.
-When an event or interrupt enters pending state, the event signal wakes up the processor from WFE.
+Bits Name Function

+[31:5] - Reserved.

+[4] SEVONPEND Send Event on Pending bit: 0 = only enabled interrupts or events can wake up the processor, disabled interrupts are excluded.
+1 = enabled events and all interrupts, including disabled interrupts, can wakeup the processor.
+When an event or interrupt becomes pending, the event signal wakes up the processor from WFE.
 If the processor is not waiting for an event, the event is registered and affects the next WFE.
 The processor also wakes up on execution of an SEV instruction or an external event.

 [3] - Reserved.

-[2] SLEEPDEEP Controls whether the processor uses sleep or deep sleep as its low power mode: 0 = sleep 1 = deep sleep.
-If your device does not support two sleep modes, the effect of changing the value of this bit is implementation-defined.
+[2] SLEEPDEEP Controls whether the processor uses sleep or deep sleep as its low power mode: 0 = sleep.
+1 = deep sleep.

 [1] SLEEPONEXIT Indicates sleep-on-exit when returning from Handler mode to Thread mode: 0 = do not sleep when returning to Thread mode.
 1 = enter sleep, or deep sleep, on return from an ISR to Thread mode.
 Setting this bit to 1 enables an interrupt driven application to avoid returning to an empty main application.

 [0] - Reserved.

-4.3.6 Configuration and Control Register
+4.3.7 Configuration and Control Register

-The CCR is a read-only register and indicates some aspects of the behavior of the Cortex-M0 processor.
-See the register summary in Table 4-10 on page 4-11 for the CCR attributes.
+The CCR is a read-only register and indicates some aspects of the behavior of the Cortex-M0+ processor.
+See the register summary in Table 4-9 on page 4-8 for the CCR attributes.